jackaltx/PiFarm_Ansi/readme.md

-<H1>PiFarmAnsible Scripts</H1>
+# PiFarmAnsible Scripts

 ## Introduction

 Use this to configure a Raspberry Pi Cluster with and external mangement node (the Farmer) and connected group of Raspberry Pi's doing tasks (the Workers).
 This work is based on the [RaspiFarm](https://raspi.farm/) work by two students from Switzerland.
 The idea is is old and works quite well, and I am grateful for them showing me how to do it with Pi's.
 I happened on their work when I was curious about how to build a cluster with commodity single board computers.
 Raspberry Pi's have been an cost effective way to assemble a bare metal cluster, so off I went to amazon.

 It was on the RaspiFarm site I got to learn about [ansible](https://www.ansible.com/).
 Earliers in my career had started working with Puppet and have used it satifactorally in a few projects.
 The issue was always...I had to install ruby, and puppet AND teach others how to do ruby AND puppet.
 I worked with an organziation that has been embrasing python.
 Python was available everyplace I needed it.
 So this was an opportunity to learn more about ansible and python.
 It's still a love-hate relationship, but it grows on me.
 Best of all, other people wanted to make it work for them.</p>